top of page

 ● Read this webpage to learn more about the Mayor’s proposal and its dangerous impacts.

-● TELL Mayor Wu, TELL your City Councilors, TELL all your State Lawmakers:
+● TELL all your State Lawmakers:

 YOU ABSOLUTELY DO NOT WANT RENT CONTROL!
 YOU WILL VOTE ACCORDINGLY!

 We can DEFEAT rent control – if we ALL take action!
-Find the list of all your lawmakers and their contact info.

 It’s all about political power, not affordable housing Below-market rents drive tenants to the polls to elect – and RE-elect – pro-rent-control politicians.
 In turn, politicians vote to put more properties under rent control, including rented condos and rented single families.
 And, under pressure from tenant activists, they vote for policies that push rents lower and lower – all to grow the tenant voter base and stay in power.
 Just get the camel’s nose in the tenant, and the power of the tenant voting bloc will do the rest!